Friday, 9th February: Creating A Commons Strategy

-Our next community gathering is being held in collaboration with Circomedia who are providing the venue in kind to support this growing movement.
+Our next community gathering is being held in collaboration with Diverse Artists Network.
 Full details are available on the Facebook Event Page and tickets are available on Headfirst.

 Our Community Agreements are available here: